lengfei5/mRNA_degradation_kinetics_fitting/README.md

 # mRNA kinetic model fitting
 This R package is aiming to fit kinetic model for temporal profiles of pre-mRNA and mRNA to infer mRNA degradation

+## TODO
+In general, I found DESeq2 R package is good example of implementing complicated functions in R.
+1. now the code is design just for fitting one gene.
+Ideally the code can easily fit all genes in the data in parallel.
+Thus the parallization should be taken into consideration now.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.